Lord Michael Fitzalan-Howard: Marriages and issue

 Lord Michael's second wife died on 25 December 1995.
 He married again, on 2 July 1997, to Victoria Winifred Baring, daughter of Colonel Reginald Edmund Maghlin Russell and the widow of Sir Mark Baring.

 Lord Michael died in 2007, aged 91.
 He was survived by his third wife and his six children.
+There is a memorial to him in the Guards' Chapel, Wellington Barracks, London.

 In his will, he bequeathed £15,000 to the Life Guards Association and £10,000 each to King Edward VII's Hospital and to the Catholic Church at Tisbury and Wardour.